omeka/Documentation/source/Tutorials/understandingOmeka_Record_AbstractRecord.rst

     }

 Note that an ``$id`` property is inherited from ``Omeka_Plugin_AbstractRecord``.
-All Omeka ORM models have an ``id`` property/column representing the primary key.
+All Omeka ORM models have an ``id`` property/column that uniquely identifies a particular record.
 Tables that would normally have a composite primary key, like "junction" tables representing many-to-many relationships, must either have a redundant ``id`` column or be managed outside the ORM.

 ***************